TommyStarK/jenkins-with-docker-nodejs-go/README.md

 # ci-jenkins-with-docker

-A Jenkins base image with docker-in-docker enabled, Nodejs v11 & Golang v1.11.5 available.
+A Jenkins base image with docker-in-docker enabled and docker-compose, go and nodejs embedded.

+**NOTE:**  You can edit the `docker-compose.yml` file to install docker-compose, go and nodejs version that fit to your needs.

 # Setup your host